pingSubhajit/irene/README.md

-# Ticker: Long duration stopwatch
+# Irene: Simple Expense Tracker
 A small tool for recording your incomes and expenses.
 Designed to be simple, fast, and mobile-first.
 No integrations, no fancy analytics, just simply add your expenses and incomes and get a clear picture of where your money goes.